PingMaster99/WebProject1/README.md

 To make changes, you can edit the components in the Components folder inside src:
 ![image](https://user-images.githubusercontent.com/59905458/115188689-83b8bb00-a0a2-11eb-908c-02a29cdb2e75.png)

-If there are any linter errors while running the environment described on 4, you'll be faced with a screen like this:
+If there are any linter errors while running the environment described on installation, step 4, you'll be faced with a screen like this:
 ![image](https://user-images.githubusercontent.com/59905458/115188872-d003fb00-a0a2-11eb-9339-dc3956ed90ed.png)

 If no errors are present, you'll be faced with a successful compilation: